Table of Contents

 The UK truly is the place to road trip your hiking boots off, especially during the spring and summer seasons when the weather is reasonably warm and everything around you is blooming into existence.
 But what about its potential for memorable scenic drives?

 Well, this is where England truly shines.
 So get your calendar and your map, and start planning these breathtaking scenic drives and road trips in the UK!
+If you are interested in more road trips in the UK, make sure to check this amazing road trip to Cornwall blogpost.
+You will love it!

 Located in the Lake District National Park, Kirkstone Pass is a soaring scenic route reaching 1,500 metres that connects the beautiful Victorian resort residing at Lake Windermere and Ullswater.
 This picturesque route is perfect during early to mid-autumn, when the sunrise and early morning are breathtakingly beautiful and the landscape unfolds before you as you make your way to one of the most popular canoeing, fishing and camping spots in the area – Ullswater.